Crypto Tax Regulations Around the World

 The kind of tax the cryptocurrency will attract depends on the tax authority’s definition of cryptocurrency, together with the person’s intended use.

-Currently, most jurisdictions don’t have a fiscal regulatory framework regarding crypto and NFT transactions.
+Currently, most jurisdictions don’t have a fiscal regulatory framework regarding crypto and NFT taxation of transactions.
 However, there are several crypto tax developments worldwide, which we will discuss in more detail below.

 Crypto Tax Regulation Around the World